Our Gender Pay Gap 201828 March 2018

 We believe all of our people deserve to be treated fairly and consistently whatever their background or protected characteristic.

-As such, we are committed to ensuring equal pay for all our team members and we will always strive to continuously ensure there are no differentials.
+As such, we are committed to ensuring equal pay for comparable roles and we will always strive to continuously ensure there is no disparity.

-In preparing this report, we’ve assessed the reward received by everyone who works with and provides services for us (employees, casual workers and contractors) in the April 2017 pay period.
+In preparing this second annual report, we’ve assessed the reward received by everyone who works with and provides services for us (employees, casual workers and contractors) in the April 2018 pay month.